Economic impact analysis: Method

 Another method used for economic impact analyses are economic simulation models.
 These are more complex econometric and general equilibrium models.
 They account for everything the I/O model does, plus they forecast the impacts caused by future economic and demographic changes.
 One such an example is the REMI Model.

+Additionally, new AI based software aLocal provides economic impact, financial forecast, market demand and employment estimates using a modified input/output algorithm using financial and community data in addition to the current software that only uses economic data.
+Their approach is to provide an analytics clearinghouse that is accessible, available, affordable and accurate representation to zip codes, cities, reservations, counties, MSA and congressional districts. aLocal also provides the analytics with shapefiles that are GIS compatible.

 Comparison to other analyses

 Economic impact analyses are related to but differ from other similar studies.
 An economic impact analysis only covers specific types of economic activity.
 Some social impacts that affect a region's quality of life, such as safety and pollution, may be analyzed as part of a social impact assessment, but not an economic impact analysis, even if the economic value of those factors could be quantified.
 An economic impact analysis may be performed as one part of a broader environmental impact assessment, which is often used to examine impacts of proposed development projects.
 An economic impact analysis may also be performed to help calculate the benefits as part of a cost-benefit analysis.